 Kruunuvuorenranta is a diverse land area of 143 ha, situated a mere 3 km away from the centre as the crow flies.
 The area is marked by both the estate tradition of the 19th Century and the activities that took place at the former oil docks established in the 1920s.

-By the mid-2020s, a city district of 12,500 people will be established in Kruunuvuorenranta.
-In the future, the city centre may be only 15-minute tram ride away, as plans have been made to build a bridge connecting the city centre and Kruunuvuori – which will encompass Krunuvuorenranta – via Korkeasaari and Kalasatama.
+By 2030 a city district of 13,000 people will be established in Kruunuvuorenranta.
+In the future, the city centre will be only 15-minute tram ride away, as there will a bridge connecting the city centre and Kruunuvuori – which will encompass Krunuvuorenranta – via Korkeasaari and Kalasatama.

 Kruunuvuorenranta will be a cosy residential area as well as an attractive recreational area for all Helsinki inhabitants.
 The coast, varied nature and fascinating history will provide residents with fantastic surroundings for leisure pursuits.

-Construction of streets and municipal infrastructure has already started.
-Construction of the residential blocks will begin in the Kruunuvuorenranta’s Gunillankallio area with work continuing in Borgströminmäki a few years later.
-In these areas, both apartment buildings and smaller dwellings will be surrounded by nature, with rocks and pine tree forests being left undisturbed.
+Construction of streets and municipal infrastructure has started.
+Construction of the residential blocks began in the Kruunuvuorenranta’s Gunillankallio and Borgströminmäki areas.
+In these areas, both apartment buildings and smaller dwellings are surrounded by nature, with rocks and pine tree forests being left undisturbed.

-Completed by the mid-2020s, Kruunuvuorenranta will accommodate around 12,500 people, provide about 8,00 with a place of work and offer a recreational area for all inhabitants of the city to use.
-All in all, there will be around 5,000 – 6,000 residential properties in the area, with about 500 being built every year.
+Completed by 2030, Kruunuvuorenranta will accommodate around 13,000 people, provide about 800 with a place of work and offer a recreational area for all inhabitants of the city to use.
+All in all, there will be around 5,000 – 6,000 residential properties in the area.

 The varied nature and the shores of Kruunuvuorenranta offer great opportunities for leisure time activities.